anko/array-keyed-map/readme.md

 ## Performance characteristics

-`get`, `has`, `set`, and `delete` are all `O(n)` with key array length `n`.
-I believe this is optimal; O(1) would require the JS runtime to expose the identity of all objects as hashable values, which is not currently possible.

-Stores paths in a tree structure, to conserve memory when key arrays share a prefix.
-This means `entries`, `keys`, `values`, and `forEach` are `O(n)` with `n` total length of all keys of all entries, only counting shared key-array prefixes once.

-`clear` is `O(1)`.
+- The paths are stored as a tree.
+If multiple paths are stored that share a prefix, the prefix is not duplicated in storage, but shared between them.
+  For example: `['a', 'b']` and `['a', 'c']` have a shared prefix `['a']`.
+  Only 1 instance of `'a'` is stored, with `'b'` and `'c'` branching from it.

+  This means any operation involving a path scales linearly with that path's length, as it is traversed.

+- `.size` is cached.
+It does not traverse.

+- The algorithms are implemented iteratively, because the VM stack is faster than a JS stack.

 ## FAQ

-### Why is this better than `.join('/')`ing the keys and using a regular object?
+### Why is this better than stringify → `.join('/')` → regular `Map`?

- 1. Because you might want your key array to contain objects (by identity) rather than strings.
-Objects are impossible to stringify in the general case (e.g.  they may contain cyclic references), and even if you make some compromise, two distinct objects with identical contents would stringify to the same value and cause subtle bugs anyway.
+ 1. Because you might want your key array to contain objects (by identity) rather than strings, and objects cannot be stringified by identity, so identical objects would get mixed up.
+But this module can handle that:

+    ```js
+    let akmap = new ArrayKeyedMap()
+    // These are distinct paths!
+    let path1 = [{}, {}, {}]
+    let path2 = [{}, {}, {}]
+    akmap.set(path1, 1)
+    akmap.set(path2, 2)
+    console.log(akmap.get(path1)) // → 1
+    console.log(akmap.get(path2)) // → 2
+    ```

+ 2. Even if you only care about the object's content (and not identity), objects may contain cyclic references, which can't be stringified in isolation.
+But this module can handle that.

+    ```
+    let akmap = new ArrayKeyedMap()
+    let cyclic = {}
+    // Contains a reference to itself.
+How would you stringify this?
+    cyclic.x = cyclic
+    akmap.set([ cyclic ], 1)
+    console.log(akmap.get(cyclic)) // → 1
+    ```

- 2. Because even if you are only using Strings, your key array's elements might have `/`s in them.
-For example, with such a scheme, the arrays `['a/b']` and `['a', 'b']` would both resolve to the key `a/b` and overwrite each other.
+ 3. Even if you are only using string keys, the separator you choose (e.g. `/`) may appear as part of your path elements, so the arrays `['a/b']` and `['a', 'b']` would both resolve to the key `a/b` and overwrite each other.

-    So use something other than a `/`?
+    So use a separator other than `/`?
 Sure, but then you have the same problem with elements possibly containing *that*.

-    So use a sufficiently long probabilistically unguessable string like `03f2a8291a700b95904190583dba17c4ae1bf3bdfc2834391d60985ac6724940`?
+    So use a sufficiently long probabilistically unguessable separator like `03f2a8291a700b95904190583dba17c4ae1bf3bdfc2834391d60985ac6724940`?
 That
-    wastes RAM/disk when you have many long arrays.
-Also this is the code police speaking, you are under assert for crimes against humanity.
+    wastes RAM/disk.
+Also this is the code police speaking, you are under assert for crimes against humanity, go to BSD jail.

-So please use this module instead of such hacks.
+So please use this module instead of a hack.

 ### What version of JS does this rely on?